Sharpe's Challenge: Plot

-Fourteen years later, in 1817 after his wife Lucille died of fever, Lieutenant Colonel Richard Sharpe, now a farmer in France, is summoned to London by his former commander, the Duke of Wellington, and asked to undertake one more mission for him: to find a man in India.
+Fourteen years later, in 1817, after his wife Lucille died of fever, Lieutenant Colonel Richard Sharpe, now a farmer in France, is summoned to London by his former commander, the Duke of Wellington, and asked to undertake one more mission for him: to find a man in India.
 The missing agent was trying to learn the identity of a turncoat officer advising a rebellious Maratha rajah.
 Sharpe refuses, unwilling to press his luck any further, until he learns that the agent is his old comrade in arms and best friend, Patrick Harper.

 Sharpe sets out for India.
-On his way to report to General Burroughs, he passes a group of soldiers escorting Celia Burroughs (Lucy Brown), the general's daughter.
+On his way to report to General Burroughs, he passes a group of soldiers escorting Celia Burroughs, the general's daughter.
 After a short conversation with her, he rides on ahead.
 He is soon attacked by marauders, but is rescued by Patrick Harper, who shows up just in time.

-Celia Burroughs' escort is also attacked, by none other than Dodd; she is captured and taken to the fortress of Khande Rao (Karan Panthaky), the nominal leader of the revolt.
+Celia Burroughs's escort is also attacked by none other than Dodd; she is captured and taken to the fortress of Khande Rao (Karan Panthaky), the nominal leader of the revolt.
 However, he is not yet of age and is under the influence of a regent, his late father's favourite concubine, Madhuvanthi, and her lover, now General William Dodd, who plan to kill Rao before he reaches his majority.

 Sharpe reaches the encampment of General Burroughs, who is preparing to lay siege to the fortress of Ferraghur.
 The general is ill, so command has passed to an old, bitter foe of Sharpe's, General Sir Henry Simmerson.
 Simmerson refuses to act without orders and reinforcements from Agra.
-However, when Sharpe requests permission to infiltrate the enemy fortress, Simmerson is only too happy to allow him to risk his life.
+However, when Sharpe requests permission to infiltrate the enemy fortress, Simmerson is only too happy to allow him to risk his life, hoping he will die.